YanoTonny/PoliceWatch/README.md

 # PoliceWatch
-Police Accountability Web Application
+Police Accountability Web Application.

 This project is a web application aimed at providing a platform for users to report incidents related to police accountability.
 The application allows users to register, log in, submit reports, and view reports.
 The backend is built using Node.js and Express, and it uses MongoDB as the database.

-Table of Contents
+#Table of Contents

 Features
 Installation
 Configuration